Markus Jooste

-Markus Johannes Jooste (born 22 January 1961) is a South African businessman and the former CEO of Steinhoff International.
-He is an avid horse breeder, and in 2016 was reported to be one of Africa's richest people, worth $400 million.
+Markus Johannes Jooste (22 January 1961 – 21 March 2024) was a South African businessman and the CEO of Steinhoff International.
+He was an avid horse breeder, and in 2016 was reported to be one of Africa's richest people, worth $400 million.
 Joining forces with Christo Wiese in 2014, they embarked on an aggressive international expansion programme.
+The share price of their conglomerate reached a peak in March 2016, favouring their strategy of paying for dividends and acquisitions by sales of stock.

+Following a dispute with business partner Andreas Seifert, European regulators, journalists and law enforcement were alerted to the conglomerate's inflated profit and asset values, besides off-balance-sheet deals with third parties, causing Deloitte LLP to demand an internal investigation before the 2017 financials would be signed off.
+Jooste resisted this demand and could not convince the Steinhoff board to appoint new auditors.
+Jooste submitted his resignation on 5 December 2017, followed by Wiese 9 days later when a large investor, PIC, called for independent oversight.